 Pilates can also assist in accomplishing your weight loss goals.
 It is a form of exercise.
 And any type of exercise helps in burning calories.
 Cardio Pilates is higher intensity and would assist further with weight loss.

 Pilates requires total attention from the body and mind.
 This helps to improve body-mind control and their coordination by combining breathing techniques with exercise.

 We have a state of the art Pilates studio fully-equipped with modern apparatus including Reformers.
-Our Pilates instructors consists of professional and experienced instructors as well as physiotherapists who are given the responsibility of teaching the Pilates techniques to our clients in the most efficient way.
+Our Pilates instructors consist of professional and experienced instructors as well as physiotherapists who are given the responsibility of teaching the Pilates classes techniques to our clients in the most efficient way.
 We at Anatomy use Pilates within rehabilitation and also as a maintenance tool to prevent injury.

-At Anatomy Rehab, we focus on providing the best experience to our clients and patients.
+At Anatomy Rehab, we focus on providing the best experience in pilates classes to our clients and patients.
 Therefore, if you are selecting our Pilates facility, rest assured that you will get the best instructors in a professional and safe clinic setting.
 Under their expert guidance and supervision, you will be able to perform numerous exercises that will enable you to unleash the maximum potential of Pilates.

 Anyone can benefit from Pilates provided they are not prohibited by their physician owing to an injury or disease.
-Pilates usually contain slow and controlled movements, which makes it perfect for people of every age.
+Pilates usually contains slow and controlled movements, which makes it perfect for people of every age.

 While there is no set limit, doing Pilates for 10 to 20 minutes per day can prove to be effective in bringing positive changes to one’s body.
 It is important to perform these exercises at least twice or thrice in a week to get the best results.

-Pilates will start producing results in somewhere between 10 and 12 weeks provided you are doing it 2 to 3 times per week.
+Pilates classes will start producing results in somewhere between 10 and 12 weeks provided you are doing it 2 to 3 times per week.
 As per Joseph Pilates, the body will change incredibly after 30 sessions.